HariGoutham/banking-system/README.md

 A simple banking system implemented in Java that handles transactions, interest rules, and account statements.

+---

 ## Prerequisites

-Before running the project, ensure you have the following installed on your system:
+### Option 1: Running with Java
+If you want to run the application locally without Docker, you need the following:

 1. **Java Development Kit (JDK)**
    - Version: 17 or higher